mglerner/IntroToBiophysics/README.md

 Protein folding is one of the fundamental unsolved problems of modern biophysics.
 We'll discuss the forces involved and try our hand at some online-tools for poking at this problem.
-Ballpark estimate: 2 day.
+Ballpark estimate: 3 days.

  * [Protein Folding Dynamics in the Cell](http://pubs.acs.org/doi/abs/10.1021/jp501866v)
  * [Fold.it tutorials](http://fold.it/portal/)